No need to travel! We can bring our services directly to you!

 Injured in a Pedestrian Accident?
 We're Here to Help.

-Navigating a pedestrian accident claim in California can be complex.
+A pedestrian accident claim in California can be complicated and difficult to litigate, depending upon the facts.
 Don't face it alone.
 The experienced personal injury attorneys at Cohen & Marzban are here to help every step of the way, from investigating your accident to securing the maximum compensation you deserve.
 Contact us today for a free consultation.
 Your recovery starts now.

 Protect Your Rights After a Pedestrian Accident